 A raincoat will keep you dry and active in the saddle and around the barn.

-For a stylish option Brie suggests, “The Kerrits Waterproof Jacket as it’s completely waterproof and comes with a hood.
-This parka like style is designed with the equestrian in mind with a barn-worthy exterior which protects you from the elements.
-The Hydrotek™ fabric that is critically seam-sealed to keep the cold out and you nice and toasty warm.
-Complete with drop tail and split back to cover you and your tack.
-Zippered ventilation under the arms prevents overheating during your ride, while the two-way front zipper allows you to adjust for the ideal setting depending on the outdoor conditions.
+For a stylish option check out the Irideion Felicity Insulated Parka as it’s completely waterproof and comes with a hood.
+This parka like style is designed with the equestrian in mind.
+A built-in insulated vest keeps your core warm, even if the parka is unzipped.
+Complete with drop tail and split button back to cover you and your tack.
 This is the ultimate jacket for winter riding.
-It will keep you warm, dry and comfortable in the saddle all-day long.”
+It will keep you warm, dry and comfortable in the saddle all-day long.

 A super practical and inexpensive option that can be tucked away in the trailer or barn tack room is The Saddle Slicker.
 It comes with a removable hood for use with or without your hat or helmet.

 A duster is a long – down past your knees – waterproof riding coat that splits in the front and back so it can drape down to cover your legs while in the saddle.
 Those who must ride in wet, cold weather will appreciate the full coverage of a duster.
 Riders living inland (ie: Parkfield, Creston) know that it can get freezing-cold and may find an Muddy creek duster useful for the cold winter mornings and nights.

 Need a Warm Coat for Early Morning Winter Activities?